JoshAddington/Show-NYC/README.md

 python manage.py createsuperuser
 ```

+#### AWS RDS Postgres usage

+As this project is already set up to run on AWS Elastic Beanstalk and use a RDS Postgres instance, in order to use a RDS Postgres instance on the local server, simply

+- provide 'RDS_DB_NAME', 'RDS_USERNAME', 'RDS_PASSWORD', 'RDS_ENDPOINT', and 'RDS_PORT' as environment variables
+- add your CIDR/IP to the DB Security Group to allow access from your machine's IP address.

 #### AWS S3 Media setup

 This project is set up to use an AWS S3 bucket for serving media files.